aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ## Inserting a Table of Contents

 You can insert a TOC (table of contents) field into the document at the current position by calling the [DocumentBuilder.insertTableOfContents](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertTableOfContents\(java.lang.String\)/) method.
 The DocumentBuilder.insertTableOfContents method will only insert a TOC field into the document.
 In order to build the table of contents and display them according to page numbers, the both **Document.UpdateFields**method must be called after the insertion of the field.
-The following code example demonstrates how to insert a Table of Contents field into a document.
+The following code example shows how to insert a Table of Contents field into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertTableOfContents-1.java" >}}

 ## Inserting Ole Object

 If you want Ole Object call [DocumentBuilder.insertOleObject](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertOleObject\(java.lang.String,java.lang.String,boolean,boolean,java.awt.image.BufferedImage\)/).
-Below example demonstrates how to insert Ole Object into a document.
+Below example shows how to insert Ole Object into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertOleObject-1.java" >}}

 ## Set File Name and Extension when Inserting Ole Object

 OLE package is a legacy and "undocumented" way to store embedded objects if the OLE handler is unknown.
 Early Windows versions such as Windows 3.1, 95 and 98 had Packager.exe application which could be used to embed any type of data into the document.
 Now, this application is excluded from Windows but MS Word and other applications still use it to embed data if the OLE handler is missing or unknown.
-OlePackage class allows accessing OLE Package properties.The following code example demonstrates how to set the file name, extension and display name for OLE Package.
+OlePackage class allows accessing OLE Package properties.The following code example shows how to set the file name, extension and display name for OLE Package.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertElements-InsertOleObjectwithOlePackage.java" >}}

 ## Get Access to OLE Object Raw Data

-The following code example shows how to get OLE Object raw data using OleFormat.GetRawData() method.
+The following code example demonstrates how to get OLE Object raw data using OleFormat.GetRawData() method.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertElements-GetAccessToOLEObjectRawData.java" >}}